-- Asia to invest in improving responsible investment disclosures: Asia still lags behind in disclosing details of responsible investing actions.
-Given that disclosures are on a voluntary/comply or explain basis, it is an opportunity for asset managers to start early and manage the learning curve. - Enhance accountability and transparency: This year has seen a threefold increase (from 4 in 2021 to 12 in 2022, including 4 Asian companies vs 1 in 2021) in disclosing the asset managers' progress towards 1.5°C alignment.
-It is important for an asset manager to be transparent in their progress towards a Paris-aligned pathway as it demonstrates accountability on the actions the asset manager is undertaking, provides transparency to their clients and stakeholders on how their investments are contributing to climate action and reflects their commitment to sustainability. - Improve disclosures with respect to portfolio impact: Presently, only 20% of asset managers disclose the outcomes and impacts of their investments, including their alignment with SDGs.
-Further, only 30% of asset managers reveal their progress towards aligning with the 1.5°C target annually.
+Asia to invest in improving responsible investment disclosures: Asia still lags behind in disclosing details of responsible investing actions.
+Given that disclosures are on a voluntary/comply or explain basis, it is an opportunity for asset managers to start early and manage the learning curve.

+Enhance accountability and transparency: This year has seen a threefold increase (from 4 in 2021 to 12 in 2022, including 4 Asian companies vs 1 in 2021) in disclosing the asset managers' progress towards 1.5°C alignment.
+It is important for an asset manager to be transparent in their progress towards a Paris-aligned pathway as it demonstrates accountability on the actions the asset manager is undertaking, provides transparency to their clients and stakeholders on how their investments are contributing to climate action and reflects their commitment to sustainability.

+the 1.5°C target annually.
 Therefore, asset managers should make greater efforts to disclose the impact of their investments.
-This becomes even more pressing with the SFDR Level 2 coming into enforcement in January 2023.
+This becomes even more pressing with the SFDR Level 2 coming into